A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Travel to Gunnison from the east is unchanged

 Coming from Denver, the Front Range, Salida or anywhere east of Gunnison?
-If Gunnison is your destination, the route is unchanged.
+If Gunnison or Crested Butte is your destination, the route is unchanged.
 Monarch Pass and Cottonwood Pass are open, and Gunnison remains fully accessible from the east.
 Blue Mesa Reservoir east of the bridge closure is operating normally and open to anglers, boaters and other outdoor enthusiasts.

 Mountain passes